sargalias/old-personal-website/posts/Why clean code matters/Code should be optimised for maintainability/Code should be optimised for maintainability.md

 **Anyway, rant over...**

-And just for the record, I'm generally considered fast in terms of completing stories, so the problem is not just me being unable to handle unclean code.
-Plenty of people I've worked with have just as much difficulty.
+This is all based on my personal experience, however the majority of people I've spoken to have just as much difficulty working with unclean code.

+Another quick point.
+I always hear new developers complain about how "awful this code is that the previous developers wrote"...
+I've always heard it on every project I've ever worked on.
+This seems to imply that developers are slowed down by unclean code.

-Finally, the slowdown happens pretty much immediately.
+Finally, the slowdown happens very quickly.
 From the first time you have to come back to the piece of code.
 It's even worse if a different developer has to work on the code (who didn't write it and doesn't know it as well as the original developer), or if a lot of time has passed and you've forgotten how the code works.

 In general, slowdown of this kind appears in weeks, not months.